Abu Ghraib torture and prisoner abuse: Abu Ghraib prison

-The Abu Ghraib prison in the town of Abu Ghraib was one of the most notorious prisons in Iraq during the government of Saddam Hussein.
+Abu Ghraib prison in the town of Abu Ghraib was one of the most notorious prisons in Iraq during the government of Saddam Hussein.
 The prison was used to hold approximately 50,000 men and women in poor conditions, and torture and execution were frequent.
-The prison was located on about 110 hectares of land 32 kilometers west of Baghdad.
+The prison was located on about 110 hectares (272 acres) of land 32 kilometers (20 miles) west of Baghdad.
 After the collapse of Saddam Hussein's government, the prison was looted and everything that was removable was carried away.
 Following the invasion, the U.S. army refurbished it and turned it into a military prison.
 It was the largest of several detention centers in Iraq used by the U.S. military.
-In March 2004, during the time that the U.S. military was using the Abu Ghraib prison as a detention facility, it housed approximately 7,490 prisoners.
-At its peak, it held an estimated 8000 detainees.
+In March 2004, during the time that the U.S. military was using Abu Ghraib prison as a detention facility, it housed approximately 7,490 prisoners.
+At its peak, it held an estimated 8,000 detainees.

 Three categories of prisoners were imprisoned at Abu Ghraib by the U.S. military.
-These were "common criminals", as well as individuals suspected of being leaders of the insurgency and individuals suspected of committing crimes against the occupational force led by the U.S. Although most prisoners lived in tents in the yard, the abuses took place inside cell blocks 1a and 1b.
+These were "common criminals", individuals suspected of being leaders of the insurgency, and individuals suspected of committing crimes against the occupational force led by the U.S. Although most prisoners lived in tents in the yard, the abuses took place inside cell blocks 1a and 1b.
 The 800th Military Police Brigade, from Uniondale, New York, was responsible for running the prison.
 The brigade was commanded by Brigadier General Janis Karpinski, who was in charge of all of the U.S.-run prisons in Iraq.
 She did not have previous experience in running a prison.
 The individuals who committed abuses at the prison were members of the 372nd Military Police Company, which was a constituent of the 320th Military Police Battalion, which was overseen by Karpinski's Brigade headquarters.

 The Fay Report noted that "contracting-related issues contributed to the problems at Abu Ghraib prison".
 Over half the interrogators working at the prison were employees of CACI International, while Titan Corporation supplied linguistics personnel.
 In his report, General Fay notes that "The general policy of not contracting for intelligence functions and services was designed in part to avoid many of the problems that eventually developed at Abu Ghraib".